 - If the vehicle is on fire, use a Class ABC powder-type extinguisher to contain and smother the flames.
-If water is being used, LARGE amounts of water will be required (such as, from a fire hydrant) to extinguish the flames. - If the vehicle has any exposed cables, make sure to wear high-voltage rubber gloves and other protective clothing.
+If water is being used, LARGE amounts of water will be required to extinguish the flames.
+A fire-hydrant or dedicated fire hose can supply the needed amount. - If the vehicle has any exposed cables, make sure to wear high-voltage rubber gloves and other protective clothing.
 Do not touch any broken or damaged high-voltage orange cables.
 Treat severed cables as if they contain high voltage. - If the vehicle is submerged in water, do not touch any high-voltage components or orange cables while extricating the occupant(s).
 Do not remove the vehicle until you are sure the high-voltage battery is completely discharged.
-A submerged high-voltage battery may produce a fizzing or bubbling reaction.
-The high-voltage battery will be discharged when the fizzing or bubbling has completely stopped.
+A submerged high-voltage battery may produce a fizzing or bubbling reaction to the water.
+The high-voltage battery will be discharged when the fizzing or bubbling has completely stopped, however, still treat it as if it was not discharged.